bunnyxt/todo-due-calendar/README.md

 3. Create `.env` from `.env.example` file, fill in `CLIENT_ID` we got from step 1.
 Also, set `ICS_TOKEN` to a random string.
 Keep it secret.
 4. Run `pnpm run get-tokens` and follow the instructions: open link, paste code, login with your account, allow access.
 Once finished successfully, you will see `ACCESS_TOKEN` and `REFRESH_TOKEN` printed in the console.
 Update both in `.env` file.
 5. Run `pnpm run dev` to start web app.
 Your feed will start on `http://localhost:3000/todo-due.ics?token=your-token`.
-6. For debugging and testing, check
+6. For debugging and testing, manually import the generated ics file into outlook desktop application.

 # Deployment